zerocurrencycoin/zero/README.md

 ./zerod -?
 ```
 Your wallet will be created (on first zerod run) in: ~/.zero/wallet.zero
-Please backup your wallet often and keep it safe.
+Please, [backup your wallet](https://github.com/zerocurrencycoin/Zero/wiki/Wallet-Backup) often and keep it safe and secret.

 The usage is currently very similar to Zcash.
 For more information see the [Zcash User Guide](https://github.com/zcash/zcash/wiki/1.0-User-Guide#running-zcash).